decaf-dev/vaultexplorer.com/docs/guides/filter-by-all-tags.md

 Now click outside of the modal and enable your filter group.

-Congratulations, you are now filtering vault files based on tags found in both the frontmatter or the body of the markdown files.
+Congratulations!
+You are now filtering vault files based on tags found in both the frontmatter or the body of the markdown files.